UW-Madison-DoIT/hrs-portlets/README.md

   PHIT, such that the functions they previously accessed via purpose-specific absence-related buttons they will now access via the timesheet button.

+#### `nonDynPunchTimesheetersNotice` portlet preference (optional)

++ When set, adds an in-app-message near the top of Time and Absence showing to employees who see the Timesheet button but who do not have `ROLE_UW_DYN_AM_PUNCH_TIME`.
++ When not set, does not show.
++ For employees who do have `ROLE_UW_DYN_AM_PUNCH_TIME`, does not show.
++ For employees who do not see the Timesheet button, does not show.
++ Intended for messaging to employees for whom the MyUW UI did not change with the launch of PHIT, but for whom the experience they get when they click the Timesheet button may or may not have changed.

 #### `timesheetNotice` portlet preference (optional)

 + When set, adds text to the UI near the timesheet launch button.